gume/multizone_heating/README.md

 # multizone_heating
 Multizone heating integration for Homeassistant

-ZoneMaster -> Zone -> SubZone
+ZoneMaster -> Zone -> Zone -> ...
 (Zone level might be multiplied)

-ZoneMaster and Zone have pumps that control the heat flow for the given branch (typically a whole floor) SubZone has valves that control the heat radiation for the given zone (typically a room)
+ZoneMaster has a switch, that controls the heating (on/off) Zones have pumps and valves.
+Pump run the hot water in the circuit (typically a whole floor), and valve opens/closes different sections (typically a room).
+The final zone on a circuit will be a room in multizone.
+This romm will provide a switch, which can be operated according to the heating demand.

 Pumps should be connected to a swicth entity.
+Multizone controls them as a switch.

-The switch may have an keep_active time, which will operate the pump longer after switching it off The switch may have a keep_alive time, which will repeat the switch command on a given interval
+Multizone may have an keep_active time, which will operate the pump a bit longer after switching it off.
+Always the last circuit, before the main switch turn off will run longer.

-SubZone provides a switch that turns on/off the heating for the given subzone.
-This is the input, the subzone thermostat should be connected to this switch.
-Usually it is a climate control.
-Valves may have keep_active and keep_alive times set.
+The main switch may have a keep_alive time, which will Keep the system alive (just like a watchdog).
+Currently this is a button.
+In the future it could be a service.

+TBD:
-SubZone provides a boost switch, which turns on the heeating for a given subzone for a given time.
+Final zones provides a boost switch, which turns on the heeating for a given room for a given time.
 Default boost time can be changed.
-After the timeout, the boost switch turns off automatically.
+After the timeout, the boost switch and the heating turns off automatically.

-SubZone may connect a thermometer, but currently there is no function for this.
-This is for future functions.

-Issues:
-- Active time on pumps and valves can be interrupted manually.
-This could be considered as a feature..

 ToDos:
 - Watchdog check on the whole system to avoid anomalies.
 Should be optionally disabled on a given branch.
-- Own thermostat with PID and external temperature read ?
-- Multiple subzone termometers
+- Force states of the pumps and valves